AnnabelYates/Danny-s-Diner-EDA/README.md

 #### Can you identify key details about Danny's Diner's customers, including visiting patterns and favorite menu items?

 ## Methodology:

+Use SQL queries to answer a series of 10 questions the owner of Danny's Diner has presented.

 ## Skills: